anis-hentit/DRL/README.md

-## DRL
+## DRL - Deep Reinforcement Learning for Fog Computing

-This project involves deploying components in a fog computing environment using a reinforcement learning (RL) agent.
-The RL agent learns optimal deployment strategies to maximize resource utilization and minimize latency and bandwidth penalties.
+This project involves deploying application components in a fog computing environment using a reinforcement learning (RL) agent enhanced with a Graph Neural Network (GNN).
+The RL agent learns optimal deployment strategies to maximize resource utilization and minimize latency, bandwidth, and energy consumption penalties.
 The project consists of three main modules: the agent, the environment, and the main execution script.

-## File Structure
+### File Structure

-- `agent.py`: Contains the implementation of the RL agent.
+- `agent.py`: Contains the implementation of the RL agent using GNN.
 - `environment.py`: Defines the fog computing environment where the agent operates.
 - `main.py`: The main script to initialize the environment, train the agent, and test the deployment strategies.

-## Agent
+### Agent

-### Overview
+#### Overview

-The agent is implemented using TensorFlow and Keras.
-It employs a neural network to predict the best actions based on the current state of the environment.
+The agent is implemented using TensorFlow and TensorFlow GNN.
+It employs a Graph Neural Network to predict the best actions based on the current state of the environment.

-### Hyperparameters
+#### Hyperparameters

 | Hyperparameter   | Description                                               | Value  |
 |------------------|-----------------------------------------------------------|--------|